Omani ship Al Munassir: Design

 Al Munassir was ordered in 1977 from Brooke Marine by the government of Oman and laid down on 4 July that year.
 The vessel was designed to transport up to 550 t of cargo or 8 main battle tanks along with 188 fully equipped troops which would disembark from bow doors and a ramp.
 The vessel was 84.1 m long overall, with a beam of 14.9 m and a draught of 2.3 m with a displacement of 2169 t.
 Power was provided by Two Mirrlees Blackstone ES L8MGR diesel engines rated at 2440 bhp driving two shafts, to give a design speed of 12 kn.
 Range at that speed was 4400 nmi.
 A complement of forty five, including nine officers, was carried.

-Fire support was to be provided by a single OTO Melara 76 mm gun mounted on forward and a pair of Oerlikon 20 mm cannon mounted midships, while a helipad aft could accommodate a helicopter up to the size of a Westland Sea King.
+Fire support was to be provided by a single OTO Melara 76 mm gun mounted forward and a pair of Oerlikon 20 mm cannon mounted midships, while a helipad aft could accommodate a helicopter up to the size of a Westland Sea King.
 In addition to an Ericsson laser and LSE optical rangefinders, the vessel was equipped with a Decca TM 1229 navigational radar and Reifon Omega navigator, a Kelvin Hughes MS 45 echo sounder.